 - Who can access the doctors in Spain?

 - Registering with a doctor in Spain

-- Making an appointment with a doctor in Spain
+- Making an appointment with doctors in Spain

 - What to expect when visiting a doctor in Spain